 In addition to its modeling capabilities, LEAP can now also be used as a tool for calculating, evaluating and displaying many social, economic, and energy-related development indicators.
 A range of functions are available that make it easy to create composite normalized indicators that compare results across regions or that evaluate the performance of alternative scenarios.
 A wide variety of indicators can be generated including 5 and 10 star scores, rankings and z-scores.

-LEAP is a single-user system that operates on any PC using Windows 2000, XP, Vista, Windows 7 or Windows 8.
-It requires a 400 MHz or better CPU with a minimum of 128 MB of RAM.
-An Internet connection is not required but is useful for online access to updates, technical support and additional data sets.
-Similarly, LEAP is designed to work closely with Microsoft Office applications although these are not required.
-Click here for additional experimental information about using LEAP within the WINE environment, which allows it to operate also on Linux and Apple computers.
+LEAP is a single-user system that operates on any standard PC using Windows Vista, Windows 7, Windows 8 or Windows 10.
+An Internet connection is not required, but is useful for online access to updates, technical support and additional data sets.
+Similarly, LEAP is designed to work closely with Microsoft Office applications such as Word, PowerPoint and Excel, although these are not required.
+LEAP is not designed to run on Apple or Linux computers.

 LEAP includes extensive documentation and context-sensitive help.
 The help system, which contains over 300 pages of help, can be accessed from anywhere in the program using standard help keys or a point-and-click “What’s this?” help system.
 In addition, succinct “balloon help” messages are available for all on-screen elements (buttons, menu options and all variables).
 LEAP even includes a tip-of-the-day feature, which helps users to deepen their knowledge as they use LEAP.